 To illustrate what will likely happen to quite a few of us in the future, here is a post made on Thursday, February 15, 2018 to the official KrakenSupport subreddit.

 Kraken won’t let me withdraw 160,000 USD.
 I am a Canadian resident and I am trying to withdraw to the same bank account that I made my initial deposits.
 Here is proof of my verification […] I can also upload all my trades in Kraken to show that none of the money is suspicious.

 Kraken’s representative answered the issue was that OP’s bank rejected the transaction and in the spirit of not pissing off their banking partners, Kraken blocked all traffic between OP’s Kraken account and that bank.

 The rep then suggested OP withdraws in a different fiat currency, explaining that Kraken uses different intermediary banks for different fiat currencies.

 OP eventually succeeded withdrawing the amount in small batches of CAD.
 Other posters chimed in with similar experience - splitting the withdrawal into small chunks and spreading it out among different currencies or even different exchanges is the best way to cash out.

-If you want to lower your risks of getting stuck at verifying your accounts on a bunch of exchanges when you decide to sell, verify now to get ahead
+If you want to lower your risks of getting stuck at verifying your accounts on a bunch of exchanges when you decide to sell, open an account and verify now to get ahead